axemonkey/blog.clivemurray.com/src/posts/2016/albums-of-the-year-1993-2013-recap.md

 date_published: 2016-11-10T00:43:17.000Z
 date: 2016-11-10T00:43:17.000Z
 date_updated: 2019-04-05T21:14:46.000Z
-tags: ['post', 'Albums of the Years', 'Your Illustrious Host', 'Recap', 'Music']
+tags: ['post', 'Albums of the Years', 'Your Illustrious Host', 'Music']
 excerpt: So when I launched this blog, 3 years ago this month, it was mainly because I had discovered the wonder of the Raspberry Pi and wanted an excuse to buy one (that wasn't bitcoin mining) so a blog server seemed like a good idea.
 ghost_header_image: some-albums.jpg
 ---